ArchiveBox/ArchiveBox/README.md

 ## Dependencies

-To achieve high-fidelity archives in as many situations as possible, ArchiveBox depends on a variety of 3rd-party tools that specialize in extracting different types of content.
+To achieve high-fidelity archives in as many situations as possible, ArchiveBox depends on a variety of 3rd-party libraries and tools that specialize in extracting different types of content.

+> Under-the-hood, ArchiveBox uses [Django](https://www.djangoproject.com/start/overview/) to power its [Web UI](https://github.com/ArchiveBox/ArchiveBox/wiki/Usage#ui-usage) and [SQlite](https://www.sqlite.org/locrsf.html) + the filesystem to provide [fast & durable metadata storage](https://www.sqlite.org/locrsf.html) w/ [determinisitc upgrades](https://stackoverflow.com/a/39976321/2156113).
+ArchiveBox bundles industry-standard tools like [Google Chrome](https://github.com/ArchiveBox/ArchiveBox/wiki/Chromium-Install), [`wget`, `yt-dlp`, `readability`, etc.](#dependencies) internally, and its operation can be [tuned, secured, and extended](https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration) as-needed for many different applications.

 <br/>
 <details>
-<summary><i>Expand to learn more about ArchiveBox's dependencies...</i></summary><br/>
+<summary><i>Expand to learn more about ArchiveBox's internals & dependencies...</i></summary><br/>

 > *TIP: For better security, easier updating, and to avoid polluting your host system with extra dependencies,**it is strongly recommended to use the [⭐️ official Docker image](https://github.com/ArchiveBox/ArchiveBox/wiki/Docker)** with everything pre-installed for the best experience.*